gesellix/couchdb-prometheus-exporter/README.md

 The CouchDB Exporter requests the CouchDB stats from the `/_stats` endpoint and exposes them for Prometheus consumption.

-## Work in progress

-*this is a work in progress: the current implementation only works as proof of concept and only returns a gauge with the "couchdb_up" state of a CouchDB instance*

 ## Run it as container

 ```